 My Story

 I was born in Philadelphia and grew up in Amherst, Massachusetts.
 I learned about music in what I think for the time was an open-minded environment.
-My first memory as an infant is crawling up to a speaker in my parents living room and putting my head right up to it so that I could hear Beethoven as loudly as possible.
-Jumping ahead and missing a few later steps the result was that I developed less of an allegiance to style than to sound.
+My first memory as an infant is crawling up to a speaker in my parents living room and putting my head right up to it.
+Jumping ahead (and leaving out a few later steps) the result was that I developed less of an allegiance to style than to sound.
 I love the myriad ways that music sounds.
 I like music with and without beats.
 Because I play bass I probably play more music that is in time than out of time, but I love both.

-I have composed music for a wide range of artists and ensembles, including several collaborations with dance and film.
+I have composed music for a wide range of artists and ensembles, including collaborations with dance and film.
 My most recent compositions have focused on melding jazz improvisational practice with Jewish liturgy.
-In addition to performing regularly in a duo with pianist Warren Byrd and leading our group, The Afro-Semitic Experience, I am active participant in the Radical Jewish Culture movement.
+In addition to performing regularly in a duo with pianist Warren Byrd and leading our group, The Afro-Semitic Experience, I also founded the Nu Haven Kapelye, Southern New England's largest Klezmer orchestra.
+I was an active participant in the Radical Jewish Culture movement.
 I have recorded and performed with Frank London and played, composed and written arrangements for the Ayn Sof Arkestra and bigger band.
-I also founded the Nu Haven Kapelye, Southern New England's largest Klezmer orchestra.
-I play jazz with whoever calls me and I continue to play with Bassology, a straight ahead jazz project that got started in 1994.

 If you and I have played together and you're not on this list I am sorry--please contact me at david@davidchevan.com and I will add you to it!!

 Finally, I believe in jazz education in all its shapes, sizes, methods, processes, and encounters.
-I am proud to be a member of the board of trustees of the Louis Armstrong Educational Foundation.
+I am proud to serve as a member of the board of trustees of the Louis Armstrong Educational Foundation.